 National Center for Education Statistics and the Bureau of Justice Statistics, this annual report examines crime occurring in schools and colleges.
 This report presents data on crime at school from the perspectives of students, teachers, principals, and the general population from an array of sources.
 The report covers topics such as victimization, teacher injury, bullying, school conditions, fights, weapons, and student use of drugs and alcohol.
 The indicators of crime and safety are compared across different population subgroups and over time.
 Data on crimes that occur away from school are also offered as a point of comparison where available.

-Topics on this handout include: “What is Bullying?”
-“Are you bullying others?”
-“Students: What’s with those who bully?”
-“Tell it or Spell it,” “Watch Out Online!” and “Students: What you can do.”
-(KCSS 2-Sided Flyer)
+Topics on this handout include: “What is Bullying?”, “Are you bullying others?”, “Students: What’s with those who bully?”, “Bystanders to Bullying” and “Why don’t kids ask for help?”
+(KCSS 2-Sided Handout)

 The underpinning of the Kentucky Center for School Safety is that a safe, nurturing learning environment is essential to an effective and productive school.
 For that reason, KCSS is offers. anti-bullying trainings to assist school districts with understanding the impact of bullying effective strategies for change, and framework for implementing a Comprehensive Bullying Prevention Plan.
 For more information or to schedule a training for your school contact Dan Orman at 502-783-1449, cell 502-424-8652 or email to dan.orman@ksba.org